2022 United States elections

-Six referendums to preserve or expand abortion access uniformly won, including in the states of Kansas, Kentucky, Michigan, and Montana, as did those increasing the minimum wage (Nebraska, Nevada, and Washington, D.C.) and expanding Medicaid coverage (South Dakota), while Maryland and Missouri became the latest U.S. states to legalize recreational cannabis.
-Voters in Nevada also approved ranked voting over first-past-the-post, while those in Illinois and Tennessee approved a state constitutional right to collective bargain and a right-to-work law, respectively.
-Five states (Alabama, Louisiana, Tennessee, Oregon, and Vermont) held referendums on abolishing slavery as punishment for a crime; the measures passed in all but Louisiana.
+Six referendums to preserve or expand abortion access uniformly won, including in the states of Kansas, Kentucky, Michigan, and Montana, as did those increasing the minimum wage (Nebraska, Nevada, and Washington, D.C.) and expanding Medicaid coverage (South Dakota), while Maryland and Missouri became the latest states to legalize recreational cannabis.
+Voters in Nevada also approved ranked voting over first-past-the-post, while those in Illinois and Tennessee approved a state constitutional right to collectively bargain and a right-to-work law, respectively.

-Issues that favored Democrats included significant concern over extremism and a lack of respect for democratic norms among certain Republican candidates, along with the American public's wide disapproval of the Supreme Court's Dobbs v.
-Jackson Women's Health Organization decision that reversed Roe v.
-Wade and that made abortion rights in the post-Roe era a major concern for voters, and there was weariness of a potential Trump 2024 campaign.
-Candidate quality played a major role, particularly in the Senate, while both general turnout and turnout among voters aged 18–29, who are a strongly Democratic constituency, were the second-highest (after 2018) of any midterm since the 1970 U.S. elections.
-The elections maintained demographic trends that began in 2012, in which Republicans made gains among the working class, especially white people.
+Issues that favored Democrats included significant concern over perceived extremism and threats to democracy among many Trump-endorsed Republican candidates, the unpopularity of the Supreme Court's Dobbs decision on abortion that reversed Roe v.
+Wade, the weariness of a potential Trump 2024 campaign, and backlash over the January 6 United States Capitol attack.
+Candidate quality played a major role, particularly in the Senate, as many Republican candidates became embroiled in scandals during the campaign that led to underperformances in key races.
+On the other hand, Democrats' political prospects were weighed down by the 2021–2022 inflation spike, which Republicans blamed on President Biden and the Democratic-controlled Congress.
+General turnout and turnout among voters aged 18–29, who are a strongly Democratic constituency, were the second-highest (after 2018) of any midterm since the 1970 U.S. elections.
+The elections maintained demographic trends that began in 2012, in which Republicans made gains among the working class, especially White people.
 Republicans continued their trend since 2016 of making gains among minorities, including Latinos.
-Democrats continued their trend of improved performance among college-educated white people.
+Democrats continued their trend of improved performance among White college-educated voters.